Garfield Morgan: Career

 Morgan started his acting career with the Arena Theatre, Birmingham.
-He then went on to be Director of Productions at the Marlowe Theatre, Canterbury from 1957 to 1958 and then at Manchester's Library Theatre 1959 to 1960.
+He then went on to be Director of Productions at the UI Marlowe Theatre, Canterbury from 1957 to 1958 and then at Manchester's Library Theatre 1959 to 1960.
 He was associate director of the Northcott Theatre 1976 to 1978 and associate director of the Nottingham Playhouse in 1978.

 Beginning to act on television in 1955, Morgan made hundreds of appearances in many shows.
 He played Detective Chief Inspector Gwyn Lewis in the first series of the BBC police series Softly, Softly, but his best remembered role was as Detective Chief Inspector Frank Haskins in the Euston Films/Thames Television's British crime series of the 1970s, The Sweeney.
 He appeared in all four series of the programme.

 Morgan appeared in two episodes of Randall and Hopkirk (Deceased): "The House on Haunted Hill" and “You Can Always Find a Fall Guy”, both 1969.

 Morgan continued to perform in character roles on TV.
 He made guest appearances in Hallelujah!, No Job for a Lady and Shelley.